zekaryas1/notes/🐍 Algo/Tips & Tricks/Sorting.md

 ```

 # Sort by key
-- when you have a 2D or > 1D list  D = Dimension
+- When you have a 2D or > 1D list  D = Dimension
 ```python
 a = [[5,4], [4,3], [3,2], [2,1]]
 a.sort(key = lambda x: x[1]) #sort by the second key